Comply or explain: Drawbacks

-The main drawbacks are that material compliance is difficult to enforce, an overemphasis on ‘tick-the-box’ compliance and, most prominently, that corporations give perfunctory explanations for non-compliance.
-(Ho 2012; Galle 2014; Abma and Olaerts 2012) The lack of meaningful explanations is seen as the biggest drawback.
+The main drawbacks are that material compliance is difficult to enforce, that the approach can encourage ‘tick-the-box’ compliance and, most prominently, that corporations may give perfunctory explanations for non-compliance.(Ho 2012; Galle 2014; Abma and Olaerts 2012) The lack of meaningful explanations is seen as the biggest drawback.

 Many studies point to the low quality of explanations given in comply or explain mechanisms in corporate governance and non-financial reporting regulations (MacNeil and Li 2006; Cuomo et al 2016; FRC 2021).
 In the UK (MacNeil and Li 2006; Shrives and Brennan 2015), Germany (Talaulicar and Werder 2008), Greece (Nerantzidis 2015), Italy (Lepore et al. 2018) and the Netherlands (Hooghiemstra 2012; Monitoring Commissie Corporate Governance Code 2020) studies find that explanations for non-compliance with corporate governance codes are often inadequate.
 Similar results are found when studying non-compliance explanations in the realm of European non-financial reporting (Björklund 2021; Monciardini et al. 2020; Szabó and Sørensen 2015; Boiral 2013).
 This collection of research indicates that possible high levels of ‘compliance’ with corporate governance codes and non-financial reporting requirements are in fact much lower due to the large percentage of inadequate explanations.